Richard Henry Pratt

 Brigadier-General Richard Henry Pratt (December 6, 1840 – March 15, 1924) was a United States Army officer who founded the Carlisle Indian Industrial School in Pennsylvania in 1879 and served as its longtime superintendent.
 Prior to this, Pratt also supervised American Indian prisoners of war held at Fort Marion in St. Augustine, Florida.
-He is known for using the phrase "kill the Indian, save the man" in reference to the ethos of the school and efforts to forcibly assimilate Indian tribes into white American culture.
+He is known for using the phrase "kill the Indian, save the man" in reference to the ethics of the school and efforts to forcibly assimilate Indian tribes into white American culture.
 Pratt is also associated with the first recorded use of the word "racism," which he used in 1902 to criticize the policy of racial segregation in the United States.

 Early life

 Pratt was born on December 6, 1840, in Rushford, New York, to Richard and Mary Pratt (née Herrick).
 He was the eldest of their three sons.
 He contracted the smallpox disease as a young child, and had lifelong facial scarring as a result.
 In 1847, his father moved the family west to Logansport, Indiana.

 Pratt's father later left his family to take part in the California Gold Rush in 1849, hoping to strike it rich, but was robbed and murdered by another prospector.
 Pratt had to support his mother and two younger brothers all by himself.